tomkingkong/planet-express/README.md

 #### Planet Express
 Tired of the same old daily commute?
 Take a trip to space!
-Planet Express takes users on a journey into the cosmos, while in the comfort of their own mass transit vehicle.
+Planet Express takes users on a journey into the cosmos, while at the comfort of their own mass transit vehicle.

-This project utilizes the NASA, Hubble, and NewsAPI APIs.
+For this solo project I was tasked with developing an App under three, near random constraints
+for a User, API, and Technology; which were:
+1. Mass Transit Users
+2. NASA API
+3. jQuery

+I have also included Hubble API and NewsAPI, for visuals and added information.

 ## Set Up